 Mom tells me that they chose Aldridge as being equidistant from my father’s family home in Footherley Lane, Shenstone, and from her mom, dad, and youngest siblings in Bentley on the outskirts of Walsall.
 The fact that it was a pleasant, semi rural environment and that the village centre was both picturesque and served by good butchers, bakers, fruiterers and grocers was also in its favour.
 Although my father was vaguely aware that many of his forbears hadn’t moved very far around South Staffordshire, he did not know that during the 18thcentury his Hathaway great great grandparents, and their parents, and there on back, were christened and wed in the quaint parish church of St Mary the Virgin, overlooking The Croft.
 Those Georgian Hathaways would have recognised much of Aldridge in the 1950’s, and very much less today.

 Building their house was not a daunting prospect as my dad had been in the building trade since being demobbed from the Welsh Guards in 1946.
 Not that either of them could afford to leave paid employment to construct their own property.
-By day, my dad was general foreman for Franks Brothers, at that time constructing Brooklyn Farm Technical College at Great Barr.
+By day, my dad was a foreman for J R Deacon, at that time constructing Brooklyn Farm Technical College at Great Barr.
 The building is now the James Watt Campus of Birmingham Metropolitan College.
 155 Bosty Lane grew from the ground during evenings and weekends over the course of many months, aided by donations of labour from my dad’s colleagues.

 The future site of 131 to 169 Bosty Lane was a field of stubble, newly harvested of a wheat crop when my dad arrived to pace out the plots.
 He told me proudly, that he had measured the position of number 155 both from the southeast end on Red House Lane, and again from the north west on the corner of Linley Wood Road, so that any “allowance” the planners had made in their calculations was subsumed into our ever-so-slightly wider garden.